palewire/first-visual-story/tutorial/cards.md

 ![](_static/card-image-fail.png)

 Baker has raised an error.
 Look carefully and you can see it’s telling you that `attempted to output null or undefined value`.
 This means you tried to print something in your template that doesn’t exist.
 Check your data and you’ll see that not every victim has an image.
-So trying to print one for every iteration of the `for` loop caused this crash.
+So trying to print one for every iteration of the loop caused a crash.

-To fix it, let's add an `if` clause around the image tag to check for an image in the data.
+To fix it, let's add an `{% if %}` clause around the image tag to check for an image in the data.
 This way, our code will loop through the list of victims and if there is an image it will add it to the right card.
-If not, the code will move on to the next row in the data.
+If not, the code will skip ahead to the next row.

 ```{code-block} jinja
 :emphasize-lines: 3